asdurso/How-to-Create-Circular-Graphs-in-R/README.md

 # How-to-Create-Circular-Graphs-in-R
-This tutorial condenses the `circlize` manual for creating circular graphs in R

-## Materials
-The dataset used in this tutorial is saved as `pub_dat_cleaned.csv`.
-It is publicly available health data from each of the 50 states and Washington D.C.
-The tutorial is available as an HTML file.

-# Overview
-This document provides an easy how-to guide for showing how to display data in a circular format using `circlize`.The data used are publicly available data on health markers from [].
+This tutorial condenses the `circlize` manual for creating circular graphs in R, It provides an easy how-to guide for showing how to display data in a circular format using `circlize`.The data used are publicly available data on health markers from [].
 This tutorial supplements ["Circular Visualization in R" by Zuguang Gu](https://jokergoo.github.io/circlize_book/book/index.html).

 # Tutorial